Roddenberry Archive

 The Roddenberry Archive is a collaboration between the estate of Star Trek creator Gene Roddenberry and computer graphics company OTOY to digitally preserve assets related to the Star Trek franchise.
-It was announced in August 2021 by Gene's son Rod and OTOY founder and CEO Jules Urbach.
-Longtime Star Trek production artists Mike and Denise Okuda, Doug Drexler, and Daren Dochterman were curating the archive by then.
-It was made available in 2024 as The Archive, a mixed reality app for the Apple Vision Pro.
+It was announced in August 2021 by Gene's son Rod Roddenberry and OTOY founder and CEO Jules Urbach.
+The archive is curated by longtime Star Trek production artists Mike and Denise Okuda, Doug Drexler, and Daren Dochterman.
+It was made available in 2024 through The Archive, a mixed reality app for the Apple Vision Pro.

 In addition to preserving documents, images, blueprints, and models from Gene's career, the archive team began digitally recreating the starship USS Enterprise and other aspects of Star Trek stories.
-The archive also has featurettes and documentaries made from interviews with various people connected to the Star Trek franchise, and several virtual tour videos based on the digital recreations.
-In 2022, the archive team began creating a series of short concept videos which use new technology to visualize past actors and previously un-filmed imagery from the franchise.
-The 2024 short "765874 – Unification" received particular attention.
+The archive also has featurettes and documentaries made from interviews with people connected to the Star Trek franchise, and several virtual tour videos based on the digital recreations.
+Archive expansions have been tied to the release of new Star Trek media, with specific projects focusing on "The Cage" (1964), the first pilot episode for Star Trek: The Original Series (1966–1969); and the film Star Trek Generations (1994).

+The archive team began creating a series of short concept videos in 2022, using new technology to visualize past actors and previously unfilmed imagery from the franchise.
+"765874 – Unification", a short released in 2024, received positive reactions from fans and commentators.
+The use of digital technology to recreate the likeness of dead actors received mixed reactions and led to further discussion.